 (g) The Election Board shall enter in a book to be provided for that purpose, a minute of the election containing the names of the persons chosen, shall subscribe the same, and shall give to the persons elected certificates of Election, which book, containing such minutes, shall be preserved by the Council and shall be evidence in any Court of law or equity.
 All ballots cast, in the event paper ballots are used, and all tabulations of votes from voting machines, if used at said election, and all other records of election shall be preserved in the Custody of the City Clerk for a period of time as required by State law.

-(i) In the event of a tie vote for any office, a Special Election for said office(s) only shall be held within thirty (30) days and the registration books shall remain closed until the outcome of the Special Election is determined.
+(i) In the event of a tie vote for any office, a Special Election for said office only shall be held within 30 days and the registration books shall remain closed until the outcome of the Special Election is determined.

-(j) Not less than sixty (60)days prior to the Annual Election, all candidates for the office of City Councilperson shall file with the City Manager a nominating petition, stating the name of the candidate, the office for which he or she is nominated, and shall be signed by not less than ten (10) registered voters in the Ward in the City of Milfordin which the candidate resides.
-Nominations for the Office of Mayor shall be filed with the City Manager not less than sixty (60) days prior to the Annual Election and shall contain the name of the candidate, the office for which he or she is nominated and shall be signed by not less than ten (10) registered voters in the City of Milford.
+in which the candidate resides.
+Nominations for the Office of Mayor shall be filed with the City Manager not less than 60 days prior to the Annual Election and shall contain the name of the candidate, the office for which he or she is nominated and shall be signed by not less than 10 registered voters in the City of Milford.
 81 Del.
 Laws, c.
 136

 2.02 - Emergency election postponement; declaration.

-2.03- Absentee Ballot Procedures
+2.03- Absentee Ballot Procedures.

 Absentee voting in the City of Milford is in accordance with State law.